adachille/parkinsons-detector/README.md

 Multiple Sound Recoring Testing | 168 | 28
 Telemonitoring | 5875 | 22

-We observed that the TE dataset has over 5 times as many data points as the MSR data sets.
-In our experiment, we used MSR and TE for training both classification and regression models.
+We note that the TE dataset has over 5 times as many data points as the MSR data sets.
+In our experiment, we use MSR and TE for training both classification and regression models.

 ### Response data: UPDRS
 Although TE and MSR have different UPDRS score distributions, their score range is similar.
-As a result, we decided to try merging these two datasets together by their common features to build another, larger training dataset.
+As a result, we merge these two datasets together by their common features to build another, larger training dataset.
 Distributions of UPDRS scores:

 <img src="./visualizations/UPDRS_TE_MSR.jpg">